-Majority of 111 child hepatitis cases in UK are in England
+Doctors reveal probable cause of mysterious child hepatitis

+UKHSA investigations “increasingly” suggest rise child hepatitis is linked to adenovirus infection.

-A total of 111 cases of hepatitis in children have been identified within the UK and more than two thirds of those are from England, public health authorities have found.
+A total of 111 cases of sudden Hepatitis in children have been identified within the UK with “increasing” evidence that the problem is linked to a virus called adenovirus.

-The UK Health Security Agency published an update into the global cases of sudden onset hepatitis within children on Monday, following reports of cases growing globally.
+The UK Health Security Agency has said it cannot rule out other causes such as Covid, which it is also investigating but that adenovirus had been indentified within 40 out of the 53 cases so far tested for it.

-Out of the cases identified within the UK a total of 81 are of children in England, 14 are in Scotland, 11 are in Wales and 5 are in Northern Ireland, with the majority of patients under 5 years old.
+Out of the cases identified within the UK a total of 81 are of children in England, 14 in Scotland, 11 in Wales and five in Northern Ireland, with the majority of patients under five years old.

 No children within the UK have so far died, it has been confirmed.
-This comes after the World Health Organisation at least one child had died after “acute, severe” hepatitis.
+This comes after the World Health Organisation said there had been 169 cases globally with at least one child who had died with “acute, severe” Hepatitis.

 Eleven children have so far required a “super urgent” liver transplant within the last three months due to the virus.

-This represents a surge in transplant need within the UK where there is usually less than 80 children’s liver transplants within the UK and of those no more than 15 of the “super urgent” category.
+This represents a surge in transplant need within the UK where there is usually less than 80 children’s liver transplants each year and of those no more than 15 of the “super urgent” category.

-Investigations so far have suggested the issue may be linked to adenovirus, which is circulating at much higher levels amoung children aged four compared to the last two years and prepandemic.
+Adenoviruses are a family of common viruses causes a mild range of illnesses such as colds, vominting and diahorrea.
+They are common in children and usually don’t cause Hepatitis but it can be a rare complication of some types.

+Officials are investigated whether there is a “cofactor” affecting young children which is causing normal adenovirus infections to be more severe or triggering an specific immune response.
+This includes increased suscepatbility due to lack of prior exposure to the viruses, a prior Covid infection, or a current Covid infection.

 Register for free to continue reading